 Kampong Gelam is not only about culture and heritage.
 It is also a great place to shop for unique items you cannot find anywhere else.
 For example, some boutique stores offer a mix of clothes, accessories, home decor, and more.

-Walking through the streets of Kampong Glam, you will be surrounded by an array of colors, with the majestic Sultan Mosque standing as a backdrop to the wall of eclectic mix-the indie boutiques.
+Walking through the streets of Kampong Glam, you will be surrounded by an array of colors, with the majestic Sultan Mosque standing as a backdrop to the wall of an eclectic mix of indie boutiques.

 These include modern boutiques and trendy cafes that offer great views for patrons who want to sit outside on their porches while they enjoy some espresso or tea.